neelrawat29/Keppel-BP-Deduplication-Script/readme.md

 # Excel de-duplication script

 A simple script used to find potential duplicates.
 Requires Python 3.
+64-bit will probably help if running on larger files.

 ## Installation